ArikRahman/arikrahman/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Student at Texas A&M University
+College of Engineering @ Texas A&M University, Class of '25 🦀 Ask me about Nix!
-🦀 Ask me about Flutter!
+📫 How to reach me: arik@tamu.edu